bradchristie/taminations-flutter/assets/b2/run.md

 From a General Line, Everyone Cross Run is a gimmick.
 See the second to last comment of Run, above.

-At Mainstream, Cross Run will almost always be called from a General Line.
+At Basic, Cross Run will almost always be called from a General Line.
 For other applications, see the final comment of Run, above.

-###### @ Copyright 1994, 2000-2017 by CALLERLAB Inc., The International Association of Square Dance Callers.
+###### @ Copyright 1994, 2000-2021 by CALLERLAB Inc., The International Association of Square Dance Callers.
 Permission to reprint, republish, and create derivative works without royalty is hereby granted, provided this notice appears.
 Publication on the Internet of derivative works without royalty is hereby granted provided this notice appears.
 Permission to quote parts or all of this document without royalty is hereby granted, provided this notice is included.
 Information contained herein shall not be changed nor revised in any derivation or publication.